alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   in your VoiceAttack installation directory).
 * `>bindingsFile` (string): the bindings file bindED should use for your key binds.
 Default: mine.
 You should really change this setting.

+#### Delays / Pauses ####

+Delays needed e.g. between key presses in UI navigation can vary wildly depending on your PC’s specs and configuration.
+Therefore they should be configurable, shouldn’t they?

+So far those actually are:

+* `EliteDangerous.delays.quitToDesktop`: Delay between quitting to desktop and hitting the play button in the launcher.